 Much of Thierry’s work reflected on popular themes of the time, in the style of romantic poetry.
 His poetry, however, also dealt with themes of race.
 One of his lost works, Les Vagabonds, is believed to be a recounting of three young black boys who wandered the streets of New Orleans.
 This and other work by Thierry received popular and critical acclaim in newspapers and journals during his lifetime.

 Camille Thierry died in Bordeaux, France in 1875, after a meeting with his estate manager that indicated a sudden downturn in financial standing.
-Camille’s work is still recognized as influential and important for other Louisiana poets and Francophone poets as well, although there is some debate over his importance to African American history in consideration of how much of his life was spent in exile.
+Camille’s work is still recognized as influential and important for other Louisiana poets and Francophone poets as well, although there is some debate over his importance to African American literature in consideration of how much of his life was spent in exile.